Battle of Hoengsong: Investigation

-General Ridgway initially considered the high equipment losses evidence of weak leadership.
-"While there is nothing sacrosanct about a piece of artillery, compared to the loss of the lives of men", he wrote General Almond on the 13th, "I don't expect to hear again of such loss as reported to me this morning of five 155 Howitzers of Battery A, 503rd.
+Ridgway initially considered the high equipment losses evidence of weak leadership.
+"While there is nothing sacrosanct about a piece of artillery, compared to the loss of the lives of men", he wrote Almond on the 13th, "I don't expect to hear again of such loss as reported to me this morning of five 155 Howitzers of Battery A, 503rd.
 It is prima facie indication of faulty leadership of serious import in some echelon."
 On the following day, he instructed his inspector-general to investigate all "the circumstances attending the loss by X Corps of artillery pieces and other major items of equipment on or about 12 February 1951."
-Almond was equally disturbed by the massive loss of equipment, especially the loss of fourteen howitzers by the 15th Field Artillery Battalion and five by the 503rd, and by what he considered excessive personnel casualties among all 2nd Division units that had supported the ROK 8th Division.
-Late on the 13th, he directed General Ruffner to investigate and report the underlying reasons.
+Almond was equally disturbed by the massive loss of equipment, especially the loss of 14 howitzers by the 15th Field Artillery Battalion and five by the 503rd, and by what he considered excessive personnel casualties among all 2nd Division units that had supported the ROK 8th Division.
+Late on the 13th, he directed Ruffner to investigate and report the underlying reasons.
 He was particularly critical of Support Force 21's halt at the road junction position of the 3rd Battalion, 38th Infantry, believing that losses would have been fewer had the support force continued directly to Hoengsong.
 He took this preliminary view from an impression that Support Force 7, on the other hand, had withdrawn immediately after being ordered back and that this prompt move accounted for its lighter losses.
 Pending receipt of Ruffner's report, Almond presumed that "aggressive leadership on the part of commanders concerned was lacking."